 $\mathbf{V} \setminus \mathbf{E}$ COMPLEX8 COMPLEX16 INTEGER2 Truncate real of E to INTEGER2 form and assign to V; ignore imaginary part.
 Truncate real of E to INTEGER2 form and assign to V; ignore imaginary part.
-INTEGER4 Truncate real of E to INTEGER2 form and assign to V. Truncate real of E to INTEGER2 form and assign to V. REAL4 Assign to V. Round the least signif- icant portion of E; as- sign the most signifi- cant portion to V. REAL8 Convert E to equival- ent REAL8 form and assign to V. Assign E to V. COMPLEX8 Assign E to V. Round real and imagi- nary parts of E; assign to corresponding parts of V. COMPLEX16 Convert real and imagi- nary parts to equival- ent REAL8 form and assign to V. Assign E to V.
+INTEGER4 Truncate real of E to INTEGER4 form and assign to V. Truncate real of E to INTEGER4 form and assign to V. REAL4 Assign real part of E to V. Round the least signifi- cant portion of real part of E; assign the most sig- nificant portion to V. REAL8 Convert real part of E to equivalent REAL8 form and assign to V. Assign real part of E to V. COMPLEX8 Assign E to V. Round real and imagi- nary parts of E; assign to corresponding parts of V. COMPLEX16 Convert real and imagi- nary parts to equival- ent REAL8 form and assign to V. Assign E to V.